layerswap/layerswapapp/public/doc/aboutPage.md

 # About

-With LayerSwap, you can send crypto from your Binance or Coinbase account directly to the Arbitrum network without ridiculous Gas fees.
+With *LayerSwap*, you can send crypto from your Binance or Coinbase account directly to the Arbitrum network without paying high Gas fees.

 ## How does it work?
 Internal transactions between exchange accounts are free and instant.
-LayerSwap uses Bransfer to receive crypto right from your exchange account into the LayerSwap exchange account.
-When we detect it, we send the equal amount from the Arbitrum liquidity pool to your provided Arbitrum address.
-All of this happens almost instantly and without gas fees.
+LayerSwap uses [Bransfer](https://bransfer.io) to receive crypto from your exchange account into the LayerSwap exchange account.

+When we detect the exchange transaction, we send the equal amount from the Arbitrum liquidity pool to your provided Arbitrum address.
+All of this happens instantly and without gas fees.

 ## What is Bransfer?
 Bransfer is a payment network running on top of crypto exchanges.
 It allows us to receive transactions from crypto exchanges instantly and without fees.